 Love, Islands, and Sunsets: Nitin Jadhav’s Thailand Escape with Thrillophilia

 There is something magical about ticking off dreams with the one you love.
-For years, my wife and I had promised each other a real getaway, where we would lose track of time, hold hands under new skies, and let the world slow down.
+For years, Nitin and his wife had promised each other a real getaway, where they would lose track of time, hold hands under new skies, and let the world slow down.

-We always spoke about Thailand.
-“One day,” she would say while sipping chai on a lazy Sunday.
+They always spoke about Thailand.
+“One day,” his wife would say while sipping chai on a lazy Sunday.
 “I want to see the turquoise waters, the floating islands, and those magical sunsets people talk about.”

-That "one day" finally arrived in March 2025, when we boarded our flight to Thailand.
+That "one day" finally arrived in March 2025, when they boarded their flight to Thailand.

 Love in Slow Motion

-We landed in Phuket to warm weather, wide smiles, and a chauffeur holding a placard with my name on it.
-That small gesture made me feel like a VIP.
-My wife giggled while nudging me, “Mr. Jadhav, your chariot awaits.”
+They landed in Phuket to warm weather, wide smiles, and a chauffeur holding a placard with Nitin’s name on it.
+That small gesture made him feel like a VIP.
+His wife giggled while nudging him, “Mr. Jadhav, your chariot awaits.”

-Our hotel was cosy, elegant, and just a few minutes from the beach.
-We spent our first day wandering around, eating fresh mango sticky rice, and soaking in the ocean breeze.
+Their hotel was cosy, elegant, and just a few minutes from the beach.
+They spent their first day wandering around, eating fresh mango sticky rice, and soaking in the ocean breeze.

-The next evening, our private transfer arrived to take us to Promthep Cape for sunset.
-It was everything we imagined.
-The golden light covered the cliffs, and we stood at the edge of the world to soak in the beauty all around.
+The next evening, their private transfer arrived to take them to Promthep Cape for sunset.
+It was everything they imagined.
+The golden light covered the cliffs, and they stood at the edge of the world to soak in the beauty all around.

 “I never want to forget this moment,” she whispered.

-“You won’t,” I promised, as we watched the sunset into the sea.
+“You won’t,” Nitin promised, as they watched the sunset into the sea.

 Temples, Views & A City with a Heart